 “We must accept finite disappointment, but we must never lose infinite hope.” – Martin Luther King

-Do you know why I am so glad to be a Christian?
-Okay, there isn’t a single answer to that question.
-But among the many reasons is this one: I know how all of the chaos and depravity will end.
+Do you know why I am so glad to be a believer in the mission and the message of the Liberator Jesus?
+Okay, there isn’t a single answer to that question, but among the many reasons is this one: I know how all of the chaos and depravity will one day come to an end.
 My future is secured.
-I have escaped from the world’s contaminations through knowing the Liberator Jesus.
+I have escaped from the moral and spiritual toxicities of this present world order through my trust in the promises made to me by the Creator.
 This freedom allows me to really enjoy my life.

 The world is indeed a very dark and dangerous place.
-But at this moment, sitting by the Gulf of Mexico in Tarpon Springs, Florida, I have the joy of writing these words to encourage you.
-I love the smells here by the shore, and the cry of the gulls.
-The gentleness of the breeze, the smallness of the boats bobbing along atop the majestic grandeur of the mighty seas.
-And suddenly, my soul breaks out in song,
+But at this moment, sitting by the docks in Tarpon Springs, Florida, I have the privilege of writing these words to encourage you.
+I love the smells here by the shore, the cry of the gulls, the gentleness of the breeze, the smallness of the boats bobbing atop the tranquil waters.

+“O Lord my God, when I in awesome wonder, Consider all the worlds Thy Hands have made; I see the stars; I hear the rolling thunder, Thy power throughout the universe displayed.
 Then sings my soul, My Savior God, to Thee, How great Thou art, how great Thou art!”*

-Joseph A. Cerreta, PhD., is a noted author, broadcaster, a popular Bible teacher and a rabbid Coastal Junkie ®
+Joseph A. Cerreta, PhD., is a noted author, broadcaster, a popular Bible teacher and a rabid Coastal Junkie.®

 For additional information write to: Coastal Life Ministries, P.O.
 Box 1283, New Port Richey, Florida 34656 © 2019, all rights reserved. ®

 * HOW GREAT THOU ART © 1949 and 1953 by the Stuart Hine Trust.
 All rights in the USA its territories and possessions, except print rights, administered by EMICMG Publishing.
 USA print rights administered by Hope Publishing Company.
 All other North, Central and South American rights administered by Manna Music Inc. Rest of the world rights administered by Kingsway Communications Ltd.